 Information for Academic Staff

-Commencing generally in June or July, members of the Academic community will begin receiving data collection forms via email relating to timetabling for units offered in Trimester 1 and/or Trimester 2 and/or Trimester 3 next year.
+Commencing generally in June or July, members of the Academic community will begin receiving requests for the supply of timetabling data for units offered the following year.

 Draft Timetable & Published Timetable

 A draft timetable for on-campus units will be released to staff as soon as it is available.
 You will be required to login with your UNE credentials to view it.
 It is essential that you check all trimesters when the draft is released, and that you advise us if there are any errors or if you require any changes to your timetable as soon as possible.

 After the timetable is published, changes must be kept to a minimum, may require Head of School approval and should only be requested in unforeseen extenuating otherwise they may result in clashes for students who have enrolled in units based on the published timetable.
 Any changes requested by the academic community after the timetable has been published must be communicated by the relevant School to all currently enrolled students.

 Dates for Intensive Schools will be administered and collected by your School’s Academic Coordinator/Manager so core units do not clash.
 These dates will then be published in the Course & Unit Catalogue.